 To find your petty cash balance, run the report in Workday called “Find Balance by Worktag – Distributed”.

 Establishing a New Petty Cash Fund

-Custodian Sign Off is required to request a new Petty Cash Balance or request an increase to an existing Petty Cash Balance.
-Please follow steps below.
+Custodian Sign Off is required for a new Petty Cash Balance or to request an increase to an existing Petty Cash Balance.

 Cashing Petty Cash